zhangxuelincode/MAM/demo_MAM/Readme.md

-# Reproduction of the submitted paper "Meta Additive Model: Learning Theory Analysis and Applications"
+# Reproduction of "Meta Additive Model: Learning Theory Analysis and Applications" submitted to ACHA